Mircera Solution for injection

 - A sharps (puncture proof) disposal container.

-- Remove the MIRCERA box from the fridge and allow it to reach room temperature.
+- Remove an individual dose of MIRCERA from the fridge and allow it to reach room temperature.
 This should take about 30 minutes.
+Do not warm up the syringe in any other way.

 Do not shake the pre-filled syringe.
 If the solution has been shaken and appears foamy, do not use it (shaking MIRCERA or exposing it to light may damage the medicine).

-- Take the pre-filled syringe and needle out of the blister.
+- Take the pre-filled syringe and needle out of the blister packaging.

 - Only use if the solution is clear, colourless (slightly yellow in colour is acceptable) and there are no visible particles.

-- Remove the rubber cap from the syringe (bend and pull).
+- Remove the rubber cap (D) from the syringe (bend and pull).

-- Attach the needle to the syringe by pushing firmly together.
+- Attach the needle with needle shield (A and C) to the syringe by pushing firmly together.

 Injecting the solution

-- If your doctor has advised you to inject MIRCERA into a vein, please administer your dose as shown by your healthcare professional.
+If your doctor has advised you to inject MIRCERA into a vein (e.g. through the haemodialysis vascular access) please administer your dose as shown by your healthcare professional.

 - Select the injection site on the outer upper arm, abdomen (away from your navel or waistline) or thigh.